-§ 215 Campaign Expenditures-Political Conferences or Appearances
+§ 215 Campaign Expenditures-Political Conferences or Seminars

 - (a) Candidates may use campaign funds to reimburse themselves for attendance to in-state or out-of-state conferences or seminars on general political issues.
 During the campaign, funds may be used to reimburse campaign staff and spouses provided their attendance to these conferences relates to the campaign.
-After an election, neither surplus funds nor carryover funds may be used to reimburse campaign workers, staff or spouses of either the candidate or the workers for attendance at conferences.
-Officeholders are permitted to use carryover funds to reimburse only themselves for travel associated with general political activity. - (b) After an election, former candidates and officeholders may only use campaign funds for reimbursement of future general political activity and travel if there is a carryover fund, as defined by Ark.
-Code Ann. § 7-6-201(3) and § 200(d) of these rules, remaining and available to the former candidate.
+After an election, neither surplus funds nor carryover funds may be used to reimburse campaign workers, staff or spouses of either the candidate or the workers for attendance at conferences or seminars.
+Officeholders are permitted to use carryover funds to reimburse only themselves for travel associated with attending conferences or seminars on general political issues. - (b) After an election, officeholders may only use campaign funds for reimbursement of travel associated with attending conferences or seminars on general political issues if there is a carryover fund, as defined by Ark.
+Code Ann. § 7-6-201(3) and § 200(d) of these rules, remaining and available to the officeholder.
 A surplus must have been declared properly at the end of the election and reported in a timely fashion and the use of the carryover funds must be reported on the Carryover Fund Reporting Form pursuant to Ark.
-Code Ann. § 7-6-203(h)(3)(C). - (c) The use of campaign funds or carryover funds after an election, as outlined in (a) and (b) above, is only available for those candidates or officeholders who ended their respective campaigns with a carryover fund.
-Candidates or officeholders who end their campaigns either with no carryover or in debt may not use or raise campaign funds for or through general political activity or travel.
+Code Ann. § 7-6-203(h)(3)(C).

+(c) The use of campaign funds or carryover funds after an election, as outlined in (a) and (b) above, is only available for those candidates or officeholders who ended their respective campaigns with a carryover fund.
+Candidates or officeholders who end their campaigns either with no carryover or in debt may not use or raise campaign funds for travel associated with attending conferences or seminars on general political issues.
 Candidates who end campaigns in debt may not seek reimbursement for any post-election travel unless the travel is related to an event or fund-raising effort designed for the sole purpose of retiring the campaign debt.
-Whether travel solely relates to efforts to retire a debt is a factual determination to be made by the Arkansas Ethics Commission on a case-by-case basis.
+Whether travel solely relates to efforts to retire a debt is a factual determination to be made by the Arkansas Ethics Commission.